TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 # => localJumpError (unexpected return)
 ~~~

-Note that if you try the above example on repl.it you won't get an error.
-This just has to do with how repl.it manages the context of code.
+Note that if you try the above example on replit.com you won't get an error.
+This just has to do with how replit.com manages the context of code.
 If you try it in irb then you'll get the expected error.

 If you return from a proc inside a method, the method is the context in which it was called and therefore it returns from the method before any of the other code below it is executed.